tharunrede/INF502/Project_Assignment_1.md

 Hurdles faced during development:

 ```

-This Project Assignment helped me to understand how to deal with
+This Project Assignment helped me to understand how to deal with Sting Handling, Exception Handling, and File Handling.
+The most challenging part was attaching the strings which were not part of the Strings we were comparing.
+Overall this assignment helped me to learn how to use loops effectively to handle stings.

 ```